stupidmankind/BYpassDoc/docs/source/commands/excelappendrow.rst

 ----------

 **Instance Name**
-	Indicate the instance name for the selected workbook
+	Indicate the instance name for the selected workbook.

 **Sheet Name**
-	Indicate the name of the sheet within the Workbook to activate
+	Indicate the name of the sheet within the Workbook to activate.

 **Row**
-	Enter the row to set ex. [\"Hello\",\"World\"]
+	Enter the row to set, e.g., [\"Hello\",\"World\"].